iAhmedddd/Computer-Graphics/README.md

 # Computer-Graphics
-The focus of the projects is on learning the underlying mathematical and programming concepts
+The focus of the projects is on learning the underlying mathematical and programming concepts using python